 In Table 4, the associations between interviewers' perceived value of anatomical dolls and children's demographic and case characteristics are reported.
-Importantly, interviewers introduced anatomical dolls to 51% of all female children who made a verbal disclosure of abuse, whereas interviewers only introduced the dolls to 41% of all male children who also made similar disclosures.
+Importantly, interviewers introduced anatomical dolls to 51% of all female children who made a verbal disclosure of abuse, whereas interviewers introduced the dolls to only 41% of all male children who also made similar disclosures.
 Still, interviewers perceived anatomical dolls as valuable for male children (85%) as they were for female children in the sample (86%).
 Interviewers similarly perceived the dolls valuable for Caucasian children, African American children, and children of other racial and ethnic categories (41%, 33%, and 26%, respectively).
-Further, interviewers perceived anatomical dolls most valuable for African American children (92%).
-Type of abuse (penetration: 88%; oral contact: 84%; genital contact: 85%; and exposure: 79%) and the child's relationship to the alleged perpetrator appear to have little influence on whether interviewers perceived dolls valuable for children during forensic interviews.
+Furthermore, interviewers perceived anatomical dolls most valuable for African American children (92%).
+Type of abuse (penetration: 88%, oral contact: 84%, genital contact: 85%, and exposure: 79%) and the child's relationship to the alleged perpetrator appear to have little influence on whether interviewers perceived dolls valuable for children during forensic interviews.
 The use of anatomical dolls was perceived valuable in cases of alleged intrafamilial abuse as often as they were in cases of alleged extrafamilial abuse (86% and 82%, respectively).

-Age was associated with perceived value of doll use, $\chi^2(2, N = 244) = 14.15 p < .001$.
+Age was associated with perceived value of doll use, χ^2 (2, N=244) = 14.15 p < .001.
+Interviewers perceived dolls as most valuable for schoolaged children (94%), followed by adolescents (88%).
+Interviewers reported that preschoolers were able and willing to use the dolls in 76% of the